alionar/nikeid-telegram-scrapper/README.md

   git clone https://github.com/alionar/nikeid-telegram-scrapper.git
   cd nikeid-telegram-scrapper
   ```
-2. For running it automatically, use cron job on Linux or another job scheduller to run this command once a day.
+2. For running it automatically, use cron job on your Linux server or another job scheduller to run this command once a day.
   ```
   python nikeid-telegram-scrapper.py
   ```